 In the September 2021 issue of Hudson Valley Wine, Linda Pierro published a belated review (thanks to Covid), So You Want to Visit Long Island Wine Country? of the book.
 It was very thorough and thoughtful as well as very positive.
 I couldn’t have asked for more.

-My favorite review by a non-wine person is from the editor of the Gardiner Gazette (Winter 2020), which starts: “The mark of good writing, I believe, is writing that makes us interested in something we’re not interested in.”
+My favorite review by a non-wine person is the editor of the Gardiner Gazette (Winter 2020), which starts: “The mark of good writing, I believe, is writing that makes us interested in something we’re not interested in.”
 She went on to say that she expected to “skim a few pages and write something brief. . .
 I’m interested in wine only to the extent necessary to get a glass in my hand on a Friday night. . .
 By page five I realized that I was actually reading.
 By page 19, I was getting impatient to start skimming.
 By page 30 I surrendered and settled in for a long read.”
 The review then goes on for several paragraphs, but you get the picture!
 (Disclosure: I write for the Gazette, but the editor does no favors.)

 NOTE: For errata and updates to the book, see the post below.

 I have been writing about winemaking and viniculture in Long Island for my blog, Wine, Seriously, since 2010, when I earned the Wine & Spirits Education Trust (WSET) Diploma in Wine (a professional certification).
-I also have an MA in Art History as well, which gave me the foundation to use a scholar’s approach to writing book.
+I also have an MA in Art History as well, which gave me the foundation to use a scholar’s approach to writing the new book.

 I also want to mention what a tremendous resource, Wine, Seriously, has been for me.
 I am spending more time with wine growers and makers on the North Fork (participating in harvests etc) and reference your website for information frequently.
 Thanks again!